arne-munch-ellingsen/AIOD-hw-agent/nfd/README.md

 ## gap_analysis folder
 This folder cotains stuff related to identifying the gap between what the default Node Feature Discovery labels can´t populate in the HW agent metadata model.

+## close_gaps folder
+This folder contains example kubernetes containerized apps that retrieves missing values and sets the corresponding aiod NFD label.
+It will contain supfolders reflecting the section of the HW agent metadata model the example apps relates to.